placidanomaly/HPPrimeSightReduction/README.md

 ![LOP parameters](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output2.png)

-12. Lastly, the calculator displays the equation for the line of position in a longitude (x) and latitude (y) cartesian plane which can be used to plot it in a program.
-That equation is stored in the F register of the Function app of the calculator corresponding to the LOP register selected, e.g. LOP 1 will be stored in F1, which means they can be plotted using the calculator's Function app.
+12. Lastly, the calculator displays the equation for the line of position in a longitude (x) and latitude (y) Cartesian plane which can be used to plot it in a program.
+That equation is stored in the `F` register of the Function app of the calculator corresponding to the LOP register selected, e.g. LOP 1 will be stored in `F1`, which means they can be plotted using the calculator's Function app.

 ![LOP Equation](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output3.png)

+## Making a Fix

-14. Once you've entered 2 or more sights in different LOP registers, you can make a fix from a graphical representation of the LOPs on a Cartesian plane.
+Once you've entered 2 or more sights in different LOP registers, you can make a fix from a graphical representation of the LOPs on a Cartesian plane.
 To do that, run the **Sight Reduction** program and select **PLOT LOPs**.
 This will open the calculator's Function app and a line of position will be plotted for each LOP defined in the **SIGHT** program.
 The calculator functions can then be used to calculate the intersection of LOPs, etc., and the cursor can be used to manually find the centroid or some other position in the "cocked hat" to make a fix.
 In order to determine which line color corresponds to which LOP, use the **Symb** key to view the color coding and the corresponding LOP equations, and use the **Plot** key to go back to the graph.

 ![Sample LOP plot](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/plot_lop.png)